richardcom/tp/docs/DeveloperGuide.md

 #### Existing implementation

-The existing implementation of the storing and retriving of stocking information is facilitated by `Stocking`, `JsonAdaptedStocking`, `StockCommand`, and `StockCommandParser`.
+The existing implementation of the storing and retrieving of stocking information is facilitated by `Stocking`, `JsonAdaptedStocking`, `StockCommand`, and `StockCommandParser`.

 The relevant methods are